 In The Zone, there are special areas for kids of all ages and activities for everyone.

-You will find lots of books, crafts and games, as well as computers, video games, a theater room, karaoke stage and much more.
+You will find lots of books, crafts and games, as well as video games, an air hockey table, a theater room and much more.

 "I love when the therapy dogs come to play, and movie night is my favorite!"